 “Are you legal?”
 Jessie asked.

-"I have student visa.
+“I have a student visa.
 I take classes at Stringer Community College.
-I hope to apply for a green card."
+I hope to apply for a green card.”

 “You have family?”